KaappoRaivio/shakki3/lib/share/doc/Catch2/assertions.md

 When comparing floating point numbers - especially if at least one of them has been computed - great care must be taken to allow for rounding errors and inexact representations.

-Catch provides a way to perform tolerant comparisons of floating point values through use of a wrapper class called `Approx`. `Approx` can be used on either side of a comparison expression.
+Catch provides a way to perform tolerant comparisons of floating point values through use of a wrapper class called `Approx`. `Approx` can be used on either SIDE of a comparison expression.
 It overloads the comparisons operators to take a tolerance into account.
 Here's a simple example:

 ```cpp
 REQUIRE( performComputation() == Approx( 2.1 ) );